nsahq/circle/README.md

    -i     Log illegal lines encountered in rule files.

    -l LEVEL
           Set log level to LEVEL.
-Allowed values are 2-6, default is 4.
+Allowed values are 0, 2-6.
+0 disables logging, default is 4.
 Levels are inclusive with all lower levels.
 The numbers correspond to:
               6 debug
               5 notice
               4 info
               3 warning
               2 error
+              0 disabled

    -V     Verbose, show all available output.